vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 require continuous interaction, but also would have made it harder to fit in humming with intermittent pauses since that requires continuous vocal use for a non-meeting purpose.

+## 2026-09-06: skipped all exercises

+On Sunday 2026-09-06, I skipped all exercises in order to fit in work completing a complex project (ARK conjecture work) in the afternoon while also making a Berkeley Bowl trip for shopping (I wanted to finish the trip because Berkeley Bowl was closed the next day, Monday, for Labor Day).